EXPLAINER: Why Macron, French unions at odds over pensions - KESQ

 WHAT’S NEXT?

-The changes are included in a budget amendment bill that has been formally presented at a Cabinet meeting on Monday.
+The changes are included in a budget amendment bill to be formally presented at a Cabinet meeting on Monday.
 They will start being debated at parliament on Feb.
 6.

 Macron’s centrist alliance lost its parliamentary majority last year, yet still has the most important group at the National Assembly, where it has hopes of being able to join up with the conservative The Republicans party to pass the measure.